Water fasting — everything you need to know

 Is water fasting safe?

-As we’ve seen, there are risks involved with water fasting for everyone, and while everyone should check with their healthcare provider before trying it out, there are some groups of people who should 100% not water fast without medical supervision.
+As we’ve seen, there are risks involved with water fasting for everyone, and we don’t recommend it (or any period of fasting or limited eating that lasts 18+ hours).
+While everyone should check with their healthcare provider before trying it out, there are some groups of people who should 100% not water fast without medical supervision.

 That includes people who: